john0248/Election_Analysis/README.md

-# Writtten Anaylsis of the Election Results
+# Written Anaylsis of the Election Results

 ## Overview of Election Audit
 purpose